amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 Almost all the buttons will have icons.
 Windows applications uses glyphs as their icons.
 Glyphs are very much like text, they are unicodes, that render as icons based on the font family specified.

-We will be using the Microsoft's provided MDL2 Assets font.
-They have another one Icon fonts, but we will be using the MDL2 instead because a lot of the Photos' icons can be found in that fontset.
+We will be using the Microsoft's provided Segoe MDL2 Assets font.
+They have another one, Segoe Fluent Icon fonts, but we will be using the MDL2 instead because a lot of the Photos' icons can be found in that fontset.

-Load the font in the main.qml file, this way all child qml files will have access to them.
+Load the font in the `main.qml` file, this way all child qml files will have access to them.

 > main.qml